Mikael54/03_cool_coatis/CONTRIBUTIONS.md

 **Key commits**:
 - [`293d21b`] — Finished my part of writing headers of “Genus and species” into the output CSV file.
 Added comments to make the code more readable.
+- [`d0a092d`] — Revised the report.
+Fix typos and grammar mistakes.

 ---
 ### Hanxiao Wang